I do miss the blood.

 That detail, the casual cruelty of it – blinding birds to entertain us – that’s the fatalistic universe of ‘Sweeney’ in miniature.
 Nothing escapes exploitation or pain and death – whether it deserves it or not.

 These kinds of details pull us out of Sweeney’s pitch-black universe: Where are we, exactly?
 And who are these people?
-We might wonder, for example, why Sweeney and Anthony repeatedly extol Joanna’s beautiful yellow tresses – when Carly Wheeler, who plays her, is clearly a brunette.
-Obviously, a blond wig is a simple enough remedy, so not choosing to use one must be deliberate.
+We might wonder, for example, why Sweeney and Anthony repeatedly extol Joanna’s beautiful yellow tresses – when Carly Wheeler, who plays her, is obviously a brunette.
+A blond wig is a simple enough remedy, so not choosing to use one must be deliberate.
 But why?
 Why Sweeney’s use of ordinary butter knives instead of his customary straight razor?
-In his shaving contest with the trumped-up, snake-oil salesman Adolfo Pirelli (also played by Mary Gilbreath Grim), Hartman’s Sweeney certainly strops his blade as if it were a razor.
+In his shaving contest with the snake-oil salesman Adolfo Pirelli (also played by Mary Gilbreath Grim), Hartman’s Sweeney certainly strops his blade as if it were a razor.

 It seems Ferrell is carefully, self-consciously avoiding many of the show’s long-established staging techniques, choosing new expressions, new tools, new movements.
 Great.
+Go for it.
 But it’d help if this new world didn’t puzzle us – and if those choices didn’t often flatten or fudge the show’s emotional payoffs.
-When Mrs. Lovett presents Sweeney with his prized, sterling silver razor set – which she’s kept all the years he was away, serving his sentence – the Sweeney in past productions has typically grasped his razor, exultantly thrust his arm upwards as if defying God himself.
+When Mrs. Lovett presents Sweeney with his prized, sterling silver razor set – which she’s kept all the years he was away, serving his sentence in Australia – the Sweeney in past productions has grasped his razor, exultantly thrust his arm upwards as if defying God himself.
 “At last,” he shouts, “my right arm is complete!“

 It’s our first, terrifying indication that Sweeney is more than a wronged man seeking justice.
 Vengeance has consumed him like a fever; it defines him.
 But here, Max Hartman acts more or less as though he’s — satisfied.
 Thanks.
 Got my razor back.
 Appreciate it.
 Hartman would seem to be a superb choice for Sweeney.
 He has the heft, the physical presence, the emotional force and the musical and acting chops the character needs.
 Yet Hartman seems oddly opaque, even reserved or withdrawn as he soft-pedals both the barber’s humor and his murderousness.
 Conclusion: This is the approach Ferrell wants.